- This chapter requires the following packages to be installed and attached:

 aggregate() is a generic function which means that it behaves differently depending on its inputs.

-world_agg2 which is a spatial object containing 6 polygons representing the columns of the world.
+world_agg2 object is a spatial object containing 8 features representing the continents of the world (and the open ocean).

 In the previous code chunk